labstreaminglayer/LSL4Unity/README.md

 See the [Project Wiki](https://github.com/xfleckx/LSL4Unity/wiki) to get more details and installation instructions.
 Also, see the [Tips](https://github.com/xfleckx/LSL4Unity/wiki/Tips-for-using-LSL4Unity)!

-This is still under active development, so if something did not work properly stay calm, create an issue on github.
-Contributions are welcome!

 **LSL ships a C# wrapper for the LSL lib - why should I use an additional wrapper?**